Bivalirudin: Comparative results

-Bivalirudin is supported by 7 major randomized trials.
+Bivalirudin is supported by several major randomized trials.
 These trials include REPLACE-2 (Randomized Evaluation of PCI Linking Angiomax to Reduced Clinical Events-2), BAT (Bivalirudin Angioplasty Trial), ACUITY (Acute Catheterization and Urgent Intervention Triage Strategy Trial), and HORIZONS AMI (Harmonizing Outcomes With Revascularization and Stents in AMI).
 A total of 25,000 patients with a low to high risk for ischemic complications undergoing PCI were evaluated.
 Bivalirudin with or without provisional GPIIb/IIIa demonstrated similar angiographic and procedural outcomes and improved clinical outcomes when compared with heparin plus GPIIb/IIIa.